egberts/egberts.github.io-src/content/articles/libvirtd-iptable-debian.md

     iptables v1.8.7 (nf_tables): table `nat' is incompatible, use 'nft' tool.
 ```

-And I google-fu the heck out of that error message and NONE provided a suitable answer.
+And I google-fu the heck out of that error message, and NONE provided a suitable answer.

 After a code review of libvirt, it turns out NOT to be a bug.

 # NOT A BUG?

-Yeah, not a bug for any software except in the admin's mind where that error occurred.
+Yeah, not a bug for any software, except in the admin's mind where that error occurred.

 # HOW?